tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 te-topology-identifier:

-> A YANG container that holds the topology identifier associated with the tunnel where path(s) for the TE Tunnel are computed.
+> A YANG container that holds the topology identifier associated with the topology where paths for the TE tunnel are computed.

 ~~~~~~~
     +--rw hierarchy